-2. The technical file referred to in Point 1 must be made available to the competent authorities for at least 10 years following the date of manufacture of the machinery or, in the case of series manufacture, of the last unit produced.
+2. The technical file referred to in point 1 of thisAnnex must be made available to the competent inspectors for at least 10 years following the date of manufacture of the machinery or, in the case of series manufacture, of the last unit produced.

-The technical file does not have to be kept in the territory of the Republic of Serbia, nor does it have to be permanently available in material form.
+The technical file neither has to be kept in the territory of the Republic of Serbia, nor it has to be permanently available in material form.

-Person designated in the Declaration of Conformity of machinery must be capable to draw up technical file and make it available at the request of the competent inspector.
+Person designated in the Declaration of Conformity of machinery must be capable to draw up a technical file and make it available at the request of the competent inspector.

 The technical file does not have to include detailed plans or any other specific information as regards the subassemblies used for the manufacture of the machinery unless knowledge of them is essential for verification of conformity with the essential health and safety requirements.

-3. Failure to present the technical file in response to a duly reasoned request by the competent inspector may constitute sufficient grounds for doubting the conformity of the machinery in question with the essential health and safety requirements.
+3. The failure to present the technical file in response to a duly reasoned request by the competent inspector may constitute sufficient grounds for doubting the conformity of the machinery in question with the essential health and safety requirements.